DamienIrving/teaching/utas/utas_climate_lecture.md

 radiation from the sun alone...

-## Greenhouse effect
+## 2. Greenhouse effect

 To explain the higher than expected temperature in the lower troposhere, we need to understand its chemical composition.

-Dry air is mainly composed of: nitrogen (78%), oxygen (21%), argon (1%) and to a lesser extent carbon dioxide ([415 ppm](https://www.co2.earth/) or 0.0415%).
+Dry air is mainly composed of: nitrogen (78%), oxygen (21%), argon (1%) and to a lesser extent carbon dioxide (410 ppm or 0.041%).
-The remaining fraction is made up of various trace constituents such as methane (1.75 ppm).
+The remaining fraction is made up of various trace constituents such as methane (1.8 ppm).

 In addition, a highly variable amount of water vapour is present in the air.
 This ranges from approximately 0% in the coldest part of the atmosphere to as much as 5% in moist and hot regions.